Isotel/mixedsim/models/README.md

 ```

 Note that NGSPICE_INPUT_DIR is appended to your's or default's sourcepath.
-To add multiple directory to the NGSPICE_INPUT_DIR write it in brackets
+To add multiple directory to the NGSPICE_INPUT_DIR list it within double
-and separate with spaces, like:
+quotes and separate with spaces, like this:

 ```
   export NGSPICE_INPUT_DIR=".. mylib ../someotherlib"